 - it complied with the procedural requirements under subsection 22(2) of the Australia New Zealand Food Standards Act (FSANZ Act) - it related to a matter that warranted the variation of a food regulatory measure.
-1.6 Procedure for assessment The application is being assessed under the General Procedure in the FSANZ Act.
-2 Summary of the assessment 2.1 Risk assessment FSANZ has undertaken an assessment to determine whether the enzyme achieves its technological purpose in the quantity and form proposed, and to evaluate public health and safety concerns that may arise from the use of this enzyme (see SD1).
-A summary of the risk assessment is provided below.
+1.6 Procedure for assessment The application was assessed under the General Procedure.

+1.7 Decision The draft variation as proposed following assessment was approved with amendments to correct formatting.
+The approved draft variation takes effect on gazettal.
+The approved draft variation is at Attachment A. The related explanatory statement is at Attachment B. An explanatory statement is required to accompany an instrument if it is lodged on the Federal Register of Legislation.
+2 Summary of the findings 2.1 Summary of issues raised in submissions FSANZ called for submissions on the draft variation to the Code from 10 October 2023 to 21 November 2023.
+Two submissions were received during the consultation process.
+They were both supportive and did not raise any issues with the application.
+2.2 Risk assessment FSANZ conducted a risk assessment related to this application which is provided at Supporting Document 1 (SD1).
+The summary of this assessment is provided below.
 The proposed use of this beta-fructofuranosidase as a processing aid is consistent with its known technological function.
 Beta-fructofuranosidase performs its technological purpose during the production of the nominated foods and is not performing a technological purpose in the food for sale.
 It is therefore functioning as a processing aid for the purposes of the Code.
 There are relevant identity and purity specifications for the enzyme in the Code, and the applicant provided evidence that the enzyme meets these specifications.
 T. reesei has a long history of safe use as a production microorganism of enzyme processing aids, including several that are already permitted in the Code.
 The production organism is neither pathogenic nor toxigenic.
 Analysis of the genetically modified production strain confirmed the presence and stability of the inserted DNA.
 Bioinformatics analysis found no significant homology of the beta-fructofuranosidase enzyme itself with known toxins or food allergens.
 Studies with another enzyme, phytase, from a production strain within the same safe strain lineage as that used to produce beta-fructofuranosidase, found no evidence of genotoxicity in vitro or in vivo and no adverse effects in a 90-day oral toxicity study in rats.
-These findings confirm the safety of the betafructofuranosidase production strain.
-The no observed adverse effect level (NOAEL) in this study was 1000 mg total organic solids (TOS)/kg bw/day, the highest dose tested.
+These findings confirm the safety of the beta-fructofuranosidase production strain.
+The no observed adverse effect level (NOAEL) in this study was 1000 mg total organic solids (TOS)/kg body weight (bw)/day, the highest dose tested.
 The theoretical maximum daily intake (TMDI) of the TOS from the beta-fructofuranosidase preparation was calculated to be 1.05 mg TOS/kg bw.
 A comparison of the NOAEL and the TMDI results in a Margin of Exposure (MOE) of approximately 1000.
 Based on the reviewed data it is concluded that in the absence of any identifiable hazard, an acceptable daily intake (ADI) 'not specified' is appropriate.
-2.2 Risk management The risk management options available to FSANZ after assessment, were to either: - reject the application, or - prepare a draft variation of the Code.
+2.3 Risk management The risk management options available to FSANZ after assessment were to either: - reject the application, or - prepare a draft variation of the Code.